This article was updated on April 3, 2022.

-Here we go again: Another coronavirus variant is spreading fast, threatening our best-laid, ever hopeful travel plans.
-Yes, it's frustrating, but there's no need for despair.
-This is what we should expect for the foreseeable as we work through the pandemic.
-(Consider the very, very faint silver lining: We're brushing up on the Greek alphabet.)
+Here we go again: Another coronavirus variant was spreading fast, threatening our best-laid, ever hopeful travel plans.
+But faster than you can say "yes, I have my booster," Omicron is waning around the world.
+Yes, the roller coaster of mask-on-mask-off, go-out-stay-home is frustrating, but that's the reality of traveling (and living) as we work through the pandemic turning endemic.
+(Consider a very faint silver lining: We're brushing up on the Greek alphabet.)

 Sherpa is a travel tech company that powers tools for such global companies as American Airlines and Airbnb.
 They've developed an incredibly simple, useful, and free tool that tells you everything you need to know wherever you're going.
 You input a few variables — the country of your passport, departure and arrival countries, and vaccination status — and the tool generates the essential info you'll need about testing, quarantine, visas, any documentation you'll need to enter the country, and helpful links.
 A separate page on their site lists the latest health and travel restrictions by country.
 Bookmark this one.